 Marine engine driver grade 2 near coastal

-- as chief engineer on vessels with inboard engines with propulsion power up to 750 kilowatts within the exclusive economic zone (EEZ)
+- Chief engineer on vessels with inboard engines with propulsion power up to 750 kilowatts within the exclusive economic zone (EEZ).

-- as second engineer on vessels with inboard engines with propulsion power up to 1500 kilowatts within the EEZ
+- Second engineer on vessels with inboard engines with propulsion power up to 1500 kilowatts within the EEZ.

-- as an assistant under the direct supervision of the chief engineer
+- An assistant under the general supervision of the chief engineer.

-- in the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.
+- In the engine room of a vessel with propulsion power up to 3000 kilowatts within the EEZ.

 To be eligible for a Marine engine driver grade 2 near coastal certificate you must:

-These instructions provide summary information only.
-We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and National Standard for Commercial Vessels Part D—Crew competencies.
-These documents have full details of the eligibility and other requirements for certificate applications.
+These instructions are summary information only.
+We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2022.
+This document has full details of the eligibility and other requirements for certificate applications.